Ukrainians in Serbia: History

-Present day

 A significant turning point in the history of the Ukrainian community in Serbia occurred in 1990, when the representatives of Ukrainians in the former Yugoslavia reached an agreement with the pro-Ukrainian part of the Rusyns, which led to the creation of a joint organization called the Alliance of Rusyns-Ukrainian.
 In contrast, another part of the Rusyns, who advocated the preservation of the Rusyn identity, formed its own organization at the end of the same year under the name: Matica rusinska.
 The creation of the mentioned, clearly profiled organizations marked the beginning of a new phase in the process of differentiation within the Rusyn community, which was definitely divided into two currents: national (gathered around Matica rusinska) and pro-Ukrainian (gathered around the Alliance of Rusyns-Ukrainians).

-After the breakup of Yugoslavia and the Soviet Union (1991-1992), the Ukrainian community in Serbia became more directly connected with Ukraine, which after gaining independence took care of the Ukrainian people in the diaspora.
+After the breakup of Yugoslavia and the Soviet Union, the Ukrainian community in Serbia became more directly connected with Ukraine, which after gaining independence took care of the Ukrainian people in the diaspora.
 Within the wider Ukrainian community in Serbia, the pro-Ukrainian part of the Rusyns, which was gathered together with the Ukrainians in the Alliance of Rusyns-Ukrainian, received special support from the state and educational institutions of Ukraine in charge of working with the diaspora.

-The adoption of new legal solutions on the exercise of minority rights in the then Federal Republic of Yugoslavia (2002) created the preconditions for the formation of national councils as special bodies of minority self-government.
-On that occasion, the question arose, whether the Rusyns and the Ukrainians will be represented in the joint national council or each community will form its own council.
-Based on the results of the 2002 census, two councils were formed, and the first electoral assembly of the Ukrainian National Council was held on 17 May 2003 in Kula.
+The adoption of new legal solutions on the exercise of ethnic minority rights in the then Federal Republic of Yugoslavia in 2002, created the preconditions for the formation of ethnic minorityy councils as special bodies of ethnic minority self-government.
+On that occasion, the question arose, whether the Rusyns and the Ukrainians will be represented in the joint ethnic minority council or each community will establish its own council.
+Based on the results of the 2002 census, two councils were established, and the first electoral assembly for the National Council of the Ukrainian Ethnic Minority was held in Kula in 2003.